 In May 2010, the CMPA received state and federal New Market Tax Credit (NMTC) allocations through CTA Investment Fund, LLC (the "Investment Fund"), and two other NMTC allocates (collectively the CDEs).
 In May 2017, the unwind of the NMTC Financing Structure was completed.
 As part of the unwind process, the City was assigned controlling interest of the Investment Fund which held both a \$39,813,626 loan made by the City to the Investment Fund and a \$54,079,902 loan made by the Investment Fund to the CMPA.
-In June 2017, the City as the sole member and manager of the Investment Fund cancelled the \$54,079,902 loan the Investment Fund made to the CMPA (which was assigned to the City upon CMPA's dissolution) and the \$39,813,626 loan the City made to the Investment Fund resulting in a net gain to the City of \$14,266,276.
+In June 2017, the City as the sole member and manager of the Investment Fund cancelled the \$54,079,902 loan the Investment Fund cancelled the \$54,079,902 loan the S39,813,626 loan the City upon CMPA's dissolution) and the \$39,813,626 loan the City made to the Investment Fund resulting in a net gain to the City of \$14,266,276.
 The cancelation of these loans can be seen as a special item in the City's fund level and entity-wide level financial statements.
 A more detailed explanation of the transaction can be found in the Notes to the Financial Statements under Note IV.